What HIPAA Cybersecurity Requirements Actually Demand

 Assigned Security Responsibility (Required)

-§164.308(a)(2) requires every covered entity and business associate to designate a security official responsible for developing and implementing the organization's Security Rule policies and procedures.
+§164.308(a)(2) requires every organization to designate a security official responsible for developing and implementing Security Rule policies and procedures.
 This person does not need to hold a formal CISO title, but their responsibilities, authority, and accountability must be formally documented.
 OCR routinely asks to interview this individual during investigations.

 Contingency Planning (Required)